immcantation/immcantation/README.md

 for biologically meaningful analysis - requiring the development of specialized computational methods.

-The Immcantation framework provide a start-to-finish analytical ecosystem for high-throughput AIRR-seq datasets.
+The Immcantation framework provides a start-to-finish analytical ecosystem for high-throughput AIRR-seq datasets.
 Although Immcantation is focused on BCRs, methods are applicable to TCRs.
 Beginning from raw reads, Python and R packages are provided for pre-processing,